VineelJoshua-git/Full-Stack-Ecommerce-Application/README.md

+This project was modified locally for learning Git workflow Hello CSE-J
 # E-Commerce Application

 An end-to-end E-Commerce application built using **Spring Boot** and **RESTful APIs** with advanced features for security, usability, and performance.